redplusblue/redplusblue/README.md

    <li>I've learned about Data Structures & Algorithms and Computer Architecture & Assembly language, alongwith Discrete math and Python Programming.</li>
    <li>This fall, I will be learning about Systems Programming, Principles of Information & Data Management, Principles of Programming Languages and Internet   Technology.</li></ul></details>

-- 📖 I want to learn how to create responsive multiplatform web applications.
+- 📖 I want to learn to create responsive multiplatform web applications.
-- :open_mouth: I'm fascinated with creating websites with interactive 3D elements.
+- :open_mouth: I'm fascinated with websites that have interactive 3D elements.

 <!-- <details>
 <summary><h1 title="Click!">Projects:clipboard::<h1></summary> -->